wp-plugins/cf-wod-posts/readme.txt

 The WOD post type uses the native WordPress interface for editing WODs, so you can include links, pictures, videos or short-codes with your WODs just as you can in a blog post or page.

-Check out the plugin’s [Screenshots] (http://wordpress.org/plugins/cf-wod-posts/screenshots/) for an easy visual guide to the plugin’s features.
+Check out the plugin’s [Screenshots] (http://wordpress.org/plugins/cf-wod-posts/screenshots/ “Screenshots page”) for an easy visual guide to the plugin’s features.

 == Installation ==